AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: AI Model for Turbulence--Background Separation

 Our separation model is a hybrid Transformer--CNN U-Net designed for multi-scale reconstruction.
 The encoder is a Swin Transformer (Swin-Tiny, patch size $4$, window size $7$) implemented via \texttt{timm}, and multi-scale feature maps are extracted at four resolutions corresponding to patch-embedding output and successive Swin stages \citep[][]{Liu2021}.
 A schematic overview of the model architecture is shown in Fig. \ref{fig:f2}.
 The encoder is a Swin Transformer that operates on non-overlapping image patches and captures long-range spatial correlations through shifted self-attention windows.
 Multi-scale feature maps extracted at successive encoder stages are passed to the decoder through skip connections.
 The decoder progressively upsamples these features and reconstructs the turbulent component at the original spatial resolution \citep[][]{Ronneberger2015}.
 This design enables the model to distinguish between large-scale coherent patterns and small-scale turbulent structures.

 Specifically, for an input image of size $224\times224$, the encoder produces feature maps at resolutions $56^2$, $28^2$, $14^2$, and $7^2$ with nominal channel dimensions $\{96,192,384,768\}$ for Swin-Tiny.
 These are projected via $1\times1$ convolutions to a U-Net-like set of skip features with channels $\{64,128,256,512\}$.
 The decoder follows a U-Net design with bilinear upsampling, skip concatenation, and two-layer $3\times3$ convolutional blocks: \begin{itemize} \item Bottleneck: a convolutional block operating at $7\times7$ and 512 channels. \item Upsampling path: three upsampling blocks with skip connections ($7\rightarrow14\rightarrow28\rightarrow56$). \item Final refinement: two additional upsampling steps without skip connections ($56\rightarrow112\rightarrow224$) using convolutional blocks (64$\rightarrow$32 and 32$\rightarrow$16). \item Output head: a $1\times1$ convolution mapping 16 channels to the 1-channel prediction. \end{itemize} This architecture outputs $\hat{I}$ at the original resolution, enabling direct comparison to the turbulence target in pixel space.
+The model contains approximately 35.9 million trainable parameters.
+The adopted architecture provides a stable baseline configuration, and its sensitivity to moderate variations in the decoder design is examined in \ref{sec:sa1}.